 - Keep the conversations going.
-Some people who have been married for decades complete each other’s sentences and know what the other needs without having to ask.
-Plenty of research indicates that long-term, happily-married couples know that part of the “happily-married” secret is to keep talking about a variety of topics that interest them.
+Some people who have stayed married for decades complete each other’s sentences and know what the other needs without having to ask.
+Plenty of research indicates that long-term, happily-married couples know that part of the “happily-married” secret includes continuing to talk about a variety of topics that interest them.

-This article was originally published in the Chattanooga Times Free Press on July 5, 2019.
+This article originally published in the Chattanooga Times Free Press on July 5, 2019.

 ***If you or someone you know is in an abusive relationship, contact the National Hotline for Domestic Abuse.
 At this link, you can access a private chat with someone who can help you 24/7.
 If you fear your computer or device is being monitored, call the hotline 24/7 at: 1−800−799−7233.
 For a clear understanding of what defines an abusive relationship, click here.***